pluralitybook/plurality/scripts/index/README.md

 ### memo
 - Removed keywords "not found" in "NotFound.csv". those are once added by human, not found by machine and then not found by additional human eyes.
+- Tried to remove space after ⿻, but it won't improve outputs.

 ## first step (~3/26)
 - `Plurality Book Indexing Exercise - Main.csv`: raw file exported from [Spreadsheet](https://docs.google.com/spreadsheets/d/1gmyjFbErt_CW8-qLKChSpciLlCDGUhLriYFov0HO3qA/edit#gid=0)